basb227/digitaltwin/README.md

 - You are promted by the Remote extension to reopen the project in the container.
 - Click reopen and the Docker container will be build.

+## Compiling
+To compile the project simply press F1.
+This will open the command promt of VSC.
+Start typing "Run Task".
+Under the prompt you will see "Tasks: Run Task".
+Click this command and you are now able to chose: "Build x86", "Build ARM", "Deploy ARM".

+Compiling and debugging can be done by pressing F5.
+This will compile for x86 and runs the binary with gdb.

 ## Final note
 This would be all the required steps to start using the environment.
 Please feel free to comment or mail @ bas.brussen@ict.nl.